Taylor Swift Shows Off Her Toned Legs In A Cheetah Mini Skirt

 Taylor Swift is not afraid to show off her wild side.
 She seems to be taking New York City by storm, or at least by the cat’s tail anyway.
 The pop singer decided to step out in the Big Apple wearing a cat-tastic outfit that may have everyone talking.
-According to E News, she left her apartment looking like she just stepped out of a movie about cats.
+According to E!
+News, she left her apartment looking like she just stepped out of a movie about cats.

-It just so happens that she just got cast in an upcoming film version of the musical “Cats” along with Jennifer Hudson, Ian McKellen, and James Corden.
-T-Swift is taking her kitty obsession seriously it looks like.
+It just so happens that she just got cast in an upcoming film version of the musical Cats, along with Jennifer Hudson, Ian McKellen, and James Corden.
+Swift is taking her kitty obsession seriously it looks like.
 Her outfit consisted of a fun cheetah print mini skirt that showed off her well-toned legs.
 She teamed the animal print with a black lacy top and black strappy sandals.
 She also carried a matching cheetah handbag.
 She finished her look with fashionable sunglasses, a cute side braid, and dark lipstick for her outing.

 The whole outfit just shows what a force Taylor Swift is.
-Just a few days ago, the 28-year-old musical artist took on a serious denim look while strolling through the streets of New York City, as reported by The Inquisitr.
+Just a few days ago, the 28-year-old singer took on a serious denim look while strolling through the streets of New York City, as reported by the Inquisitr.
 Not everyone can pull off this look, but she sure made it her own and rocked it.
 She had on a pair of denim shorts and a denim crop top.
-It was the perfect outfit for one of the hottest artists around as she enjoyed the hot summer day.
+It was the perfect outfit for one of the hottest artists around, as she enjoyed the hot summer day.

 T-Swift has some serious summer style! https://t.co/LEOqAXJKVJ